Mailfence’s OpenPGP Keystore gives full control over key management

-Mailfence easy to use integrated keystore for managing OpenPGP keys provides a wide range of functionalities.
+Mailfence secure and private email service comes with an easy to use integrated keystore that supports wide range of functionalities for managing OpenPGP keys.
 In this blogpost we highlight those OpenPGP keystore functionalities along with use-cases.
 Whether you use Mailfence’s own end-to-end encryption and/or digital signature feature or not, you can use Mailfence as a userfriendly web-based keystore.
 Why?
 Because Mailfence is completely inter-operable and give users full control over their OpenPGP keys!

 Generate a keypair

 - Generate a strong keypair (4096-bit length by-default) – encrypted with your passphrase.

 - It will be associated with the ‘chosen’ Email address and the provided Name will become your UID.

 - Multiple keypairs can be generated for one single email address.

 Learn how to generate an OpenPGP key in our dedicated support.

 - Export your Mailfence keypair (with default sub-id) in .asc format and use it with any other OpenPGP compliant solution.

 Learn how to export your generated keypair(s) in our support